GSA-TTS/identity-handbook/_articles/identity-proofing-testing.md

 ## Choose your environment

-We operate a number of differnet environments, and testing behavior is different in our lower environments (such as `int` or `dev`).
+We operate a number of different environments, and testing behavior is different in our lower environments (such as `int` or `dev`).

 You can use a sample application to start an identity-verified authentication:
 * `prod` - https://prod-identity-oidc-sinatra.app.cloud.gov/